robinrodricks/FluentFTP/README.md

 ## Features

 - Supports FTP and FTPS (FTP over SSL)
-- SFTP is not supported as it is FTP over SSH, a completely different protocol (use [SSH.NET](https://github.com/sshnet/SSH.NET) for that)
 - Passive and active data connections (PASV, EPSV, PORT and EPRT)
 - Synchronous and asynchronous methods (`IAsyncResult` pattern) for all operations
 - File and directory listing for [various servers](#file-listings) (UNIX, IIS, DOS, etc)